Obsessions

-"Obsessions" is the second single from the album A New Morning by Suede, released on 18 November 2002 through Epic Records.
+"Obsessions" is the second single from English rock band Suede's fifth studio album, A New Morning (2002).
+It was released on 18 November 2002 through Epic Records, reaching number 29 on the UK Singles Chart and number 19 in Spain.

 Background

-Though the single was another disappointment on the charts, reaching only 29 on the UK Singles Chart, the song is considered a favourite from this era among fans.
+Though the single reached only number 29 on the UK Singles Chart, the song is considered a favourite from this era among fans.
 The single had various producers: "Obsessions", "Cool Thing" and "ABC Song" were produced by Stephen Street, "Instant Sunshine" was produced by Suede and Alex Silva, "UFO" was produced by Suede and Cameron Craig, "Rainy Day Girl" was produced by Suede and Sean Genockey while "Hard Candy" was produced by Tony Hoffer.
 The up-tempo song, whose lyrics focus on a relationship is somewhat reminiscent of Suede's biggest selling single "Trash".

 "Obsessions" is a fan favourite of the later Suede and is notable as the only song from A New Morning that Suede performed at their 2010 reunion gigs.
 It was also the only addition from A New Morning to appear on the 2010 compilation The Best of Suede.
 The video for the title song was directed by Grant Gee.
 The lead guitarist's brother, Stephen Oakes, worked as a runner on this video too.
-Suede invited fans to appear in the video shoot, which took place at the Marquee, now known as the O2 Academy Islington.
+Suede invited fans to appear in the video shoot, which took place at the Marquee Club, now known as the O2 Academy Islington.